-Guess derives net revenue and earnings from outside the United States from four principal sources: (i) sales of GUESS brand apparel directly to 12 foreign distributors who distribute such apparel to better department stores, upscale specialty retail stores and Guess-licensed retail stores operated by Guess distributors or licensees, (ii) royalties from licensees who manufacture and distribute GUESS brand products outside the United States, (iii) royalties from licensees who have been granted licenses to own and operate Guess retail stores outside the United States and (iv) sales of GUESS brand apparel by Guess Europe directly to upscale retail stores in Italy.
+Guess derives net revenue and earnings from outside the United States from four principal sources: (i) sales of GUESS brand apparel directly to 12 foreign distributors who distribute such apparel to better department stores, upscale specialty retail stores and Guess-licensed retail stores operated by Guess distributors or licensees, (ii) royalties from licensees who manufacture and distribute GUESS brand products outside the United States, (iii) royalties from licensees who have been granted licenses to own and operate Guess retail stores outside the United States and (iv) sales of GUESS brand apparel by Guess Europe directly to upscale European retail stores.

 Since 1991, the Company has been selling its products through distributors and licensees in Asia, the Middle East and Australia.
-In 1993, the Company opened a design studio, sourcing office, sales office and warehouse in Italy and in 1994 began sourcing, marketing and distributing products directly in Italy and executed a distribution agreement for Spain.
-Recently, Guess has entered into distribution agreements for the United Kingdom, Austria, Belgium, Greece, Hungary, Israel and Turkey, and is in the process of negotiating additional arrangements in Europe.
+In 1993, the Company opened a design studio, sourcing office, sales office and warehouse in Italy and in 1994 began sourcing, marketing and distributing products in Italy and Spain.
+Since the beginning of 1996, Guess has executed distribution agreements for the United Kingdom, Austria, Belgium, Greece, Hungary, Israel and Turkey, and is in the process of negotiating additional arrangements in Europe.

-As of March 31, 1996, 164 Guess retail stores were operated internationally, 112 of which were operated by 13 licensees and 52 of which were operated by eight distributors.
+As of March 31, 1996, 175 Guess retail stores were operated internationally by eight distributors and 13 licensees.
 The Company's distribution and license agreements generally provide detailed guidelines for store fittings, fixtures, merchandising and marketing programs and the appearance, merchandising and service standards of these stores are closely monitored to ensure the Guess image is maintained.
-The Company has been advised by its distributors and licensees that they plan to establish approximately 35 new distributor-operated stores and approximately 21 licensee-operated stores, respectively, by the end of 1996, and approximately an additional 45 new distributor-operated stores and approximately 39 licensee-operated stores, respectively, by the end of 1997.
+The Company has been advised that its distributors and licensees plan to establish 50 new international distributor- and licensee-operated stores by the end of 1997.
 Guess also owns and operates a flagship Guess retail store located in Florence, Italy.
-As of December 31, 1995, there were approximately 220 shop-in-shops for GUESS brand products in stores outside the United States.
+As of December 31, 1995, there were 390 shop-in-shops for GUESS brand products in stores outside the United States.
 See "Risk Factors -- Foreign Operations and Sourcing -- Import Restrictions."